Ehrlichiosis in dogs

 Once the disease is in the brown dog tick population it’s very difficult to control, particularly in tropical and subtropical regions.

-The Australian Chief Veterinary Officer has been notified and the national Consultative Committee on Emergency Animal Disease continues to meet in response to these detections.
+The national Consultative Committee on Emergency Animal Diseases (chaired by Australia’s Chief Veterinary Officer) continues to meet in response to these detections.

 Importing dogs into Australia